MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/influxdb.rst

     🏗 Work in Progress 🏗

 InfluxDB is a time-series database that is used to store and visualize the results of the workflow in real-time.
-This section provides an overview of how to set up and use InfluxDB with RTMet.
+This guide provides an overview of how to set up and use InfluxDB with RTMet.

 You should have an InfluxDB instance running, with an organization and first user.
 To set it up, please refer to the :ref:`installation <installing-influxdb>` section.